 * Potential solutions for short-term vacation rentals within the City

 Click on the links below to view the community input collectively compiled from both the December 13, 2016 and the January 31, 2017 public meeting.

 The Issues, Concerns and Negative Impacts document shows themes and specific areas (highlighted in beige) that were identified as important by participants.

 Please note that the information gathered from the meetings has not been vetted, evaluated or fact-checked.

-A small stakeholder group was formed to conduct in depth analysis and research potential solutions to issues involving short-term vacation rentals within the City.
-The stakeholder group will utilize the feedback from the community and make recommendations to staff on any changes to the current policies.
+After the community feedback was collected via the community meetings, a small stakeholder group was formed in 2017 to conduct in depth analysis and research potential solutions to issues involving short-term vacation rentals within the City.
+The stakeholder group did not reach consensus to make recommendations to staff on changes to the current policies.